Facilities and Services

 Other Facilities for Rent:

-Bandstand or Flower Garden : picturesque settings for wedding ceremonies.
-One and a half hour maximum time limit.
+Bandstand or Flower Garden : Picturesque settings for wedding ceremonies.
+Each facility is for rent at $68.70 per 1.5 hours(90 minutes).
+3 hours maximum time limit.

 Bandstand in Wasagaming Townsite © Parks Canada